cockroachdb/docs/src/current/v23.1/migration-overview.md

 #### Phased rollout

-Also known as the ["strangler fig"](https://en.wikipedia.org/wiki/Strangler_fig) approach, a phased rollout migrates a portion of your users, workload, or tables over time.
+Also known as the ["strangler fig"](https://en.wikipedia.org/wiki/Strangler_fig) approach, a phased rollout migrates a portion of your users, workloads, or tables over time.
 Until all users, workloads, and/or tables are migrated, the application will continue to write to both databases.

 This approach enables you to take your time with the migration, and to pause or roll back as you [monitor the migration](#set-up-monitoring-and-alerting) for issues and performance.
 Rolling back the migration involves the same caveats and considerations as for the [all-at-once](#all-at-once-rollback) method.
 Because you can control the blast radius of your migration by routing traffic for a subset of users or services, a phased rollout has reduced business risk and user impact at the cost of increased implementation risk.
 You will need to figure out how to migrate in phases while ensuring that your application is unaffected.